 If you have Blue Cross, Green Shield, Manulife, Sunlife or another extended health benefit from your workplace, you likely have funding for counselling services.
 All insurance plans are different.
 So, please contact your extended health benefit provider to find out if you have coverage and for which designations you have coverage (Clinical Social Worker or Registered Counselling Therapist).
 Some plans offer funding specifically for Psychologists, Registered Social Workers, or Registered Counselling Therapists.
 Ask your insurer which designations they cover.
 Many will cover one or all of these designations.

 Clients typically pay upfront for services and submit their own receipts for reimbursement.
 However, there are select policies that do allow us to bill directly to your insurance provider.
 Please check with your own Extended Health Benefits Provider before your first session to determine your eligibility.

 Workplace insurer-based plans like Blue Cross and Greenshield provide coverage for counselling services and offer direct billing.
 Others, like Sunlife and Manulife, also provide coverage but require the client to pay up front and submit their receipt.

 Insurance like WCB-NS and out of province Workers Compensation Providers (Ontario, Alberta, BC) along with NIHB are government sponsored insurance programs.
-That is, paid for by tax revenues and exist to provide resources for employees injured at the workplace, or to provide counselling services for persons of indigenous descent.
+That is, paid for by the public sector and exist to provide resources for employees injured at their workplace, or to provide counselling services for persons of indigenous descent.

 Billing for Clinical Reports, Comprehensive File Requests and Letters of Support (or related)